Last Updated on August 30, 2024 by Edward Harris

 When purchasing your own personal policy, you are free to choose among many large reputable insurers.
 Depending on where you live, some of the most popular insurers are Blue Cross, UnitedHealthcare (limited states), Kaiser, Molina and Ambetter.
 Often, there are smaller regional companies that offer competitive rates such as Geisinger Online in Central and Northeastern Pennsylvania, or Medical Mutual in Ohio.
 PPO plans are typically hard to find since the majority of available options are HMO or EPO contracts.
 Out-of-pocket expenses are typically much higher when using non-network providers, and network-negotiated reductions can not be used.

 Not all large and well-established companies are active participants in the State Health Insurance Marketplace.
 For example, although Blue Cross Blue Shield (BCBS) carriers in most states are active, several large companies such as Cigna, Aetna, and UnitedHealthcare are skipping many states.
 However, you may be able to purchase some of their policies that aren’t otherwise available through Marketplaces.
 These options are “off-Exchange” policies, and are compliant.
 Temporary plans, although inexpensive, are non-compliant.
+Many states have recently been placing restrictions on short-term plans, including limiting enrollment dates.

 Christian health insurance programs have also become more popular since the passage of Obamacare.
 Although not eligible for federal subsidies, these contracts are often low-cost alternatives that provide semi-comprehensive or comprehensive benefits.
 There are also no Open enrollment deadlines, and medical underwriting is simplified.
 Rates are lower for younger applicants and low-cost family plans are also offered.
 Several benefit levels are available with different out-of-pocket expense options.
 Payment for medical expenses is not guaranteed, and typically, these plans are not state and federal regulated.